Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: So we'll get into the peak now, but I'm just looking at December 2008, you had a short partnership with Brian Gardner you called Revolution Two.
 And you guys split after a couple months, obviously still friends, but you quoted in a Medium article, "I quickly realized that Brian and I were too much alike in all the wrong ways in order to foster a good working partnership."
 So I wanna ask you, what is the perfect symphony needed for a founder partnership to work?

-Rob: Stepping in here, like, what about just accepting that maybe you don't need a partner ever, it's just not for you?
+Rob: Stepping in here what about just accepting that maybe you don't need a partner ever, it's just not for you?

 Jason: Yeah, maybe that's what the world is telling me.
 I don't know.
 I'm trying to figure that out now.
 Like, I'm going through this huge transition period of having sold my business five years ago and having worked with startups and having built new things and kinda seeing them through and what's going on.
-And I'm trying to kind of, you know, read the signs a little bit and take, you know, what I can learn from those experiences and figure out what my next thing is.
+And I'm trying to kind of read the signs a little bit and take what I can learn from those experiences and figure out what my next thing is.
 And, yeah, I mean, you learn those lessons, and I'm starting to feel that maybe it's okay to be on your own, right.

 Jason: Maybe it's okay to launch your own things.
 And absolutely, something I've learned is that it's okay to keep small, to stay small.
 You can launch something and have your own little pool, right.
 And it can be successful on your level, and it doesn't have to grow beyond that.
 And I think that's one of the biggest mistakes I made with Press75 and my WordPress theme business is I saw what other people were doing, like Adii, Brian Gardner, and how fast they were growing their businesses into these huge enterprises.
 And I had this small piece of the pie with Press75, and it was doing really well.
 But I had this ambition to grow it even bigger than what it was.
 And that's where I started to make mistakes, to be honest.
 And if I could go back, I would keep it small.

-Rob: But it's just interesting, at this point, you know, we're in July 2009, I think you peaked at about $40,000 a month.
+Rob: But it's just interesting, at this point we're in July 2009, I think you peaked at about $40,000 a month.
 Did you ever think that there was a ceiling at this point?
 Because WordPress is now exploiting Azure.

 Jason: Yeah.
 I think there are way more opportunities in WordPress now.
 It's just a matter of getting your footing in that game.
 So I think the opportunities in WordPress are much bigger now, I mean, especially with Gutenberg.
 I mean, Gutenberg is changing the game for WordPress.
 There's so much revolving around that editor experience and what you can do with that, and people are taking advantage of that.
 But I don't think getting your foot in the door is as easy as it was back when I was doing it, right.
 There's just too much noise.